 Our food production at risk due to climate change

-Climate change has an impact on everyone.
-Also (and currently mainly) on peasants in the South.
+Climate change impacts all of us.
+Especially farmers in the South are heavily impacted.
 This is mainly noticeable in their declining food production.
-Less but more intensive rainfall, unpredictable seasons, too long droughts, etc. create major challenges.
-It is difficult to estimate when to sow, the chance of failures increases, vegetation can not adapt to the change in the climate and disappears, ...
-That is why Solidagro in the South is committed to strengthen farmers and farmers' organizations in a way they can better arm themselves against these changes.
+Less but more intensive rainfall, unpredictable seasons, longer spells of drought, etc. pose major challenges.
+This makes it difficult for them to estimate when they should start sowing, the chances of crop failures increase, vegetation fails to adapt to climate change in time and disappears, ...
+That is why Solidagro is committed to strengthen farmers and farmers' organisations in the South so they can arm themselves against these changes and challenges.

 Agro-ecological farming can make the difference

-An agro-ecological agriculture aims for an agriculture with a positive impact.
-It focuses on increasing biodiversity and soil fertility in order to prevent land erosion and to obtain a soil that can better retain water and nutrients.
+Agroecological farming strives for agriculture with a positive impact.
+It focuses on increasing biodiversity and soil fertility in order to prevent land erosion and to obtain a soil that is more able to retain water and nutrients effectively.
 Chemical fertilizers are out of the question.
-Crops are better protected against pests and changing weather conditions.
-Economic and social sustainability are also key concepts in agroecology.
-We ask for a fair price for each producer and compensation measures for citizens who are the weakest.
-To reduce CO2 emissions, we are pushing local products forward.
-Setting up a short chain and connecting farmers directly with consumers reduces the transport of food, which also immediately brings a cost reduction for the consumer.
+Crops are more adequately protected against pests and changing weather conditions.
+Economic and social sustainability is also a key concept in agroecology.
+We ask a fair price for each farmer and compensation measures for the citizens who are most vulnerable.
+In order to reduce CO2 emissions, we favour local products.
+By setting up a short supply chain and connecting farmers directly with consumers, we reduce the transport of food, which also reduces costs for consumers.

-Agro-ecology stands for optimal production and embraces a sustainable economy embedded in a feasible and sustainable social model with positive effects on the environment.
+Agroecology is all about finding the optimal production level while embracing a sustainable economy, which, in turn, is embedded in a feasible and sustainable social model with positive effects on the environment.

-From the perspective of global food security (especially for the rural population), Solidagro opts for supporting agro-ecological agricultural initiatives in farmers' hands.
+From the angle of global food security (in particular for the rural population), Solidagro chooses to support agroecological farming initiatives of local farmers.